dkhamsing/how-much/README.md

 }
 ```

-The app can keep a list of such items (add, edit and delete) :moneybag:
+The app can keep a list of such items (add, edit and delete).

 The bulk of the code is in [`HowMuch-Core`](HowMuch-Core) using [`auth`](https://github.com/dkhamsing/DKAuthenticationViewController/blob/master/DKAuthenticationViewController/DKAuthenticationProtocol.h) and [`storage`](HowMuch-Core/StorageProtocol.h) protocols: